- Pros and Cons

 What is the status of the foreskin at birth?

-The foreskin is thus not fully separable from the glans in about 96% of newborn boys.
-By 1 year of age, the foreskin can be retracted in 50% of boys and by 3 years, the foreskin can be retracted in 80%-90% of uncircumcised boys.
+The foreskin is thus not fully separable from the glans in most newborn boys.
+By 1 year of age, the foreskin can be retracted in about half of boys, and by 3 years, the foreskin can be retracted in a majority of uncircumcised boys.

 What does this have to do with circumcision?